kismusito/reactTakehome/README.md

 •	Fields currently display hardcoded values so to complete this step you would first need to create functions to get the required information then pass it to the screen

+### Use CSS and Styling to make the layout more visually pleasing and adaptable to mobile devices

 ### Optional (not required but if implemented well would greatly improve your standing)
-•	Make the layout more visually pleasing and adaptable to mobile devices

 •	Create scrolling lists in the Transactions and Followers tabs using provided data

-•	Create a dropdown that allows the timespan of the graphs be changed – aka you can select “last 7 days” – “last month” – or “last year” and the graphs and data blocks will change in accordance to the set timespan
+•	Create a dropdown that allows the timespan of the graphs be changed – aka you can select “last 7 days” – “last month” – “last year” - or "all time" and the graphs and data blocks will change in accordance to the set timespan

 ## Judging Criteria
 •	Cleanliness of your code